 Video Interviewing for Jobseekers

-It's been an unusual past few months - businesses everywhere are assessing how to tackle the impact that Covid-19 is having across the UK and globally.
+Wow!
+What a year 2020 has been!
+Businesses everywhere are assessing how to tackle the impact that Covid-19 is having across the UK and globally.

 The 2M team has been speaking to our clients and the good news is that they are doing everything in their power to operate as 'normally' as they can.
 They don't want to put a halt to everything and though “business as usual” isn't what it was a couple of weeks ago, many are being creative about limiting the impact of the virus on business and in turn, their recruitment strategy.